BrodyReiss/UserInput/README.md

 Rewrite your exercises from the nested for loop exercies we did last class.
 1. Adjusting the pattern of dots and numbers to accomodate any input.
 2. Adjusting the rectangle accept a user input width and height.
-3. Adjust the last exercise to accept a user input for size.
+3.  (if completed) Adjust the last exercise to accept a user input for size.